bgumodo/bgumodo-dev/README.md

     z: 0.0
     w: 1.0"

-## add coke can to the simulation
+## adding coke can to the simulation
 rosrun gazebo_ros spawn_model -database coke_can -sdf -model coke_can5 -z 1.1 -y 8.10 -x -8.44
+ToDo - change to rosservice call..

 ## remove the coke can from simulation
 rosservice call gazebo/delete_model '{model_name: coke_can2}'